jithinjustin/jithinjustin.github.io/_posts/2016/2016-01-06-elasticsearch-query-dsl.markdown

 ---

 Elasticsearch provides a full Java query dsl in a similar manner to the REST Query DSL.
 The factory for query builders is QueryBuilders.
 Once your query is ready, you can use the Search API.
+Following are taken from [official documenation][73babb6a] for Elasticsearch version 2.1.

+  [73babb6a]: https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/java-query-dsl.html "es documentation 2.1"

 To use QueryBuilders just import them in your class